 < Browse to Previous Essay | Browse to Next Essay >

-Seattle ordinance requires residences to attach to sewer lines in 1885.
+Seattle ordinance requiring residences to connect to sewer lines is adopted on December 4, 1885.

 HistoryLink.org Essay 3137